 The Bank shall continue to consolidate the exchange rate reforms and implementation of managed float exchange rate regime where the value of the South Sudanese Pound (SSP) against other convertible currencies is determined by the market forces of supply and demand.
-The Bank of South Sudan shall conduct occasional intervention to smoothen high volatility to stabilize the foreign exchange market.
+The Bank of South Sudan shall conduct occasional intervention to stabilize the foreign exchange market.